Unity-Technologies/com.unity.netcode.gameobjects/README.md

 * Encrypted messages / full encryption for all messages.
 Diffie Hellman key exchange with the option to sign the transaction using RSA.
 * Serializer (both for the library to speed up and to allow structs to be sent easily)
 * SyncVars (allow variables to automatically be synced to new clients and current clients when it's changed)

+SyncVars will require code injection at compilation with some form of attribute, this is due to limitations of C#.
+There is no way to have a reference to a variable.
 * Message compression

 ## Example